valstat/valstat-rfc/VALSTAT.md

      declare field STATUS
 eof record
 ```
+-->

-### 4.1.
+### 4.2.
 Field

-VALSTAT "field" is analogous to the database field.
-The name "field" is the name for an "single piece of information"
+VALSTAT "field" is analogous to the database field. <!-- The name "field" is the name for an "single piece of information" -->

-In database theory also known as "field". "field" in the database is: [*"a particular piece of data encapsulated within a class or object"*](https://en.wikipedia.org/wiki/Field_(computer_science)).
+In database theory also "field" is: [*"a particular piece of data encapsulated within a class or object"*](https://en.wikipedia.org/wiki/Field_(computer_science)).

-Key attributes of a field concept:
+Key attributes of a Valstat field concept are:

 1. field always exists
 2. field can be empty or "contain a value"

-#### 4.1.1.
+#### 4.2.1.
 Occupancy states

 Field can be in two "occupancy states"  (authors term) .
 We will call them : "empty" and "occupied".
 For example, it is a well known and adopted fact: database field always exist, but it can be empty.